NAIDOC Grants

 This year’s theme recognises 50 years of NAIDOC Week—a powerful platform for Aboriginal and Torres Strait Islander voices, culture, and resistance, and honours the Elders and organisers who paved the way, while embracing a future led by community and sustainability.

-• Celebrating the 2026 NAIDOC Week theme
+• Celebrate the 2026 NAIDOC Week theme

 • Showcase the richness of Aboriginal and Torres Strait Islander culture through vibrant local stories, breathtaking art, and inspiring cultural activities.